MangelMaxime/Nacara/docs/content/plugins/checks/rumdl.md

 | `MD057` relative link exists | Links are resolved against [the route table](../../guide/content.md#links-follow-files-not-urls), which knows the pages a plugin generates.
 A file-system check calls every one of those broken. |
 | `MD033` inline HTML | `<kbd>` and friends are how a documentation page says what it means. |

-The rest are set for prose: 100 columns instead of 80, and neither code blocks nor tables measured at all.
+The rest are set for prose: 100 columns instead of 80, and neither code blocks nor tables are measured.

 ```fsharp
 // What ships, and what a site can drop with UseDefaults = false.